4W4I5/Semester-6-Notes/VARE/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - `xor`  can be used to search for strings with a single byte xor applied to them.
 - you can combine all types.
 E.g. `ascii wide nocase xor`.
 - can write `xor (0x01-0xff)` for a specific range of xor bytes rather than all 255.
-- `fullword` odifier guarantees that the string will match only if it appears in the file delimited by non-alphanumeric characters.
+- `fullword` modifier guarantees that the string will match only if it appears in the file delimited by non-alphanumeric characters.
 - use `fullword` keyword when string is short.

 ## Hexadecimal Strings